 Natsai Onai is your Gryffindor companion and – naturally – is strong, courageous, and determined.
 She is on a revenge arc, seeking justice for just about anything she can, and so will be the first to go up against the bad guys.

 Sebastian Sallow, as you can guess from his alliterative name, is a Slytherin.
 Sallow’s story arc involves the Dark Arts and even the Avada Kadavra curse – he even faces you with the important decision of whether to use it or not.
-The reason Sallow has such an interest in the Dark Arts, though, is because his twin sister has been inflicted with a dark curse, and he’s looking for a way to cure it, and his knowledge will surely come in handy to you both.
+Sallow has such an interest in the Dark Arts, though, because his twin sister has been inflicted with a dark curse, and he’s looking for a way to cure it, and his knowledge will surely come in handy to you both.

 Poppy Sweeting, as her name reflects, is certainly the sweetest and kindest of the companions and is, of course, a Hufflepuff.
-Her loyal and patient nature helps her with the fantastic beasts of the world, something she has a particular passion for, and she is friendly with a number of different Hogwarts Legacy beasts.
+Her loyal and patient nature helps her with the fantastic beasts of the world, something she has a particular passion for, and she is friendly with many different Hogwarts Legacy beasts.
 Some of these creatures can even aid you in battle – for which we have Sweeting to thank.

 Amit Thakkar is the fellow who will accompany you if you become his friend in Ravenclaw, as he’s wise and aspiring to be a magical historian.
 You’ll become much better friends with him during Astronomy class, where he lends you his telescope to use with all the Astronomy Tables dotted around the map.